filo8989/Digital-Image-Analysis/README.md

    - `eccentricity`: Measures how close to a circle the vessel is (0 = perfect circle, 1 = line).
    - `orientation`: The angle in degrees of the major axis relative to the horizontal axis.

+  The `label()` function from `skimage.measure` assigns a unique integer label to each connected component - in our case a segmented vessel - in the binary image, this helps in identifying individual vessels.
+You then define the list of desired morphological properties and compute them.
   ```python
   label_img = label(opening)
   all_props = ["area", "axis_major_length", "axis_minor_length", "eccentricity", "orientation"]